Trusts, Estates & Inheritances

 Sale type: Auction

-This Peter Volkous ceramic came from the estate of fashion designer James Galanos of Beverly Hills, Galanos was one of the most famous American designers of his day and created dresses for Marilyn Monroe, Grace Kelly, Elizabeth Taylor, Jackie Kennedy and Nancy Reagan among many others.
+This Peter Voulkos ceramic came from the estate of fashion designer James Galanos of Beverly Hills.
+Galanos was one of the most famous American designers of his day and created dresses for Marilyn Monroe, Grace Kelly, Elizabeth Taylor, Jackie Kennedy and Nancy Reagan among many others.
 He had a style-driven and eclectic assembly of artworks and design from a myriad of periods which were specifically chosen for his architectural Beverly Hills home.
-This rare and spectacular example by Volkous, one of Los Angeles’s most innovative artists, was befittingly offered and successfully sold in a curated sale in Los Angeles of just works from California’s most important artists.
+This rare and spectacular example by Voulkos, one of Los Angeles’s most innovative artists, was befittingly offered and successfully sold in a curated sale of just works from California’s most important artists.

 Peter Voulkos (1924-2002)